cytan299/ap_hand_controller/README.md

 with a phone or a pad.
 However, I really like the feel of real buttons in a controller rather than using "virtual" buttons on a phone or pad.
-This means that the only solution that Astro-Physics (AP) has for people like me is to sell me an AP keypad.
+This means that the only solution that Astro-Physics (AP) has for people like me is to buy their AP keypad.

-If I had the AP keypad, I will mainly use it for Polar aligning with PoleMaster and for recalibrating (which is syncing in all other mounts).
+If I had the AP keypad, I will mainly use it for Polar aligning with PoleMaster and for recalibrating (which is the same as syncing for all other mounts).
 After polar alignment and recalibrating, PHD2 will be used for guiding the scope.
 Therefore, the AP keypad will only be used at the start of my imaging session, and no more.
-Thus, it is hard for me to justify spending $1000 for an AP keypad when I will hardly use it.
+Thus, it is hard for me to justify spending $1000 for an AP keypad when I will hardly use.
 I had to figure out a solution.

-And here's my solution: I have built a simple hand controller for my Mach1GTO.
-Its purpose is *not* to replace the AP keypad because it does not initialize the CP4, have any star database, goto capability etc. The goal is to have to be able to move the mount for calibrating to a star and be compatible with PoleMaster.
+And here's my solution:
+* I have built a simple hand controller for my Mach1GTO.
+Its purpose is **not** to replace the AP keypad because it does not initialize the CP4, have any star database or goto capability etc. My goal is to just move the mount for calibrating the mount to a star and be compatible with PoleMaster.

 ![Hand controller connected to the GTOCP4 ](https://github.com/cytan299/ap_hand_controller/blob/master/pics/IMG_3213.jpg)

 ## Design

 The goal of my hand controller is to be low cost (less than $200).
-The simplest way to do this is to base it on an
-[Arduino controller](https://www.sparkfun.com/products/12640).
-The
-other low cost components are
+The simplest way I know how to do this is to base it on an [Arduino controller](https://www.sparkfun.com/products/12640).
+The other low cost components are